-At last year's annual meeting of stockholders, approximately 81% of votes cast approved the "say-on-pay" proposal regarding the compensation awarded to named executive officers.
+At last year's annual meeting of stockholders, approximately 87% of votes cast approved the "say-on-pay" proposal regarding the compensation awarded to named executive officers.
 We take the views of our stockholders seriously and view this result as an indication that the principles of our executive compensation program are supported by our stockholders.

-In fiscal year 2023, we reached out to stockholders owning approximately 60.8% of our outstanding stock based on stock ownership level as of June 30, 2022, and had conversations with stockholders owning an aggregate of approximately 37.2% of our outstanding stock.
+In fiscal year 2024, we reached out to stockholders owning approximately 60.3% of our outstanding stock based on stock ownership level as of June 30, 2023, and had conversations with stockholders owning an aggregate of approximately 33.2% of our outstanding stock.
 Through this outreach, we solicited feedback on our executive compensation program, corporate governance and environmental and social impact issues.
 We appreciate and value the engagement of our stockholders.
 Feedback received from stockholders is shared with the Board and relevant committees and taken into account when considering proposed changes to corporate governance, compensation and other practices and disclosures.
 As a result of the feedback we've received and to better align the long-term interests of the Company and our executive officers with those of our stockholders, we adopted performance-based equity awards for the annual long-term incentive grant program effective with the fiscal year 2023 annual award cycle.
-Accordingly, a meaningful portion of our executive officer compensation are now in the form of performance stock unit awards, with earn out tied to achievement of revenue and cash flow goals and vesting subject to service requirements.
-Additionally, based on feedback from stockholders in fiscal year 2023, we added a new board of directors skills matrix to this proxy statement to highlight the diverse skill sets and experiences of our directors.
+Accordingly, a meaningful portion of our executive officer compensation is now in the form of performance stock unit awards, with earn out tied to achievement of revenue and cash flow goals and vesting subject to service requirements.
+Similarly, based on feedback from stockholders, beginning with the fiscal 2023 proxy statement, we added a new board of directors skills matrix to highlight the diverse skill sets and experiences of our directors.
+Most recently, in response to stockholder feedback requesting greater disclosure on NEO compensation calculations, we added to this proxy statement new tables indicating attainment levels of company performance metrics used to determine NEO compensation.